squirrel-prover/squirrel-prover/examples/tutorial/tutorial.md

  * the application of a function `f(m_1,...,m_k)`.

-In Squirrel, A function symbol without any assumption can be defined with:
+In __Squirrel__, a function symbol without any assumption can be defined with:
 ```
 *)